revised 18 sep17

 In this lab you will explore how people learn, an important component of human behaviour, including with respect to human-computer interaction.

 Prior to the lab you should prepare a task for subjects to perform.
 This task should take between 30 sec and 2 minutes on their first trial.
 You should prepare instructions as well, as you will be having someone from another group perform the task.
 If the task is longer than 2 minutes, it gets hard to run 10 trials.
 If it is less than 30 s, it may get hard to time as the subjects get faster.
 30-120 s is a rough estimate. anywhere from 30 seconds to 210 seconds is likely to work, and greater or lesser amounts will to a certain extent.
-The task should have some relationship to your class project, but does not have to.
+The task should have some relationship to your class project.

 In the lab, you will run 3 to 5 subjects on your task.
 These subjects will come from other groups.